 Dr. Sudha Mallareddy

-After a prolonged struggle for about 115 days, Baranagar Petals, striving for the wellbeing of differently-abled, elderly, and children of the weaker sections of the society, brought back an elderly mother from the perils of disease and distress.
+After a prolonged struggle for about 115 days, Baranagar Petals, striving for the well-being of differently-abled, elderly, and children of the weaker sections of society, brought back an elderly mother from the perils of disease and distress.
 A plate of food was an honor; love – an illusion; a piece of clean cloth – a distant thought and cure or treatment – a mere dream for this 70yr old mother- Bhabani Bhattacharya.
 She used to live on the filthy footpath near Dum Dum station, seeking food and alms.
 A heap of old clothes and a small bag with some coins were her only possession.

 Baranagar Petals have been providing lunch packets to the hungry and deprived in and around Kolkata for some years.
 That is how Petals met the old mother who lived on the footpath under the bridge of Dumdum station.
 On 12th April 2022 members of the Petals family were taken aback when they came across this elderly lady with a deep maggot-infested injury on her head, stinking and lying in agony.
 Immediately with assistance from local police, she was taken to R G KAR Hospital, where she was denied admission but was attended to by Dr. Pinky Singh under the open sky because of the maggot infestation.
 She was provided first aid.
 We had no other option than to take her back and the daily dressing was done.
 With no improvement in her condition, we approached R G Kar Hospital again.
-After a long struggle of Petals with much persuasion and help from the authorities and police, she was provided a bed in R G Kar Hospital after 6 days and proper treatment started.
+After a long struggle, Petals with much persuasion and help from the authorities and police, she was provided a bed in R G Kar Hospital after 6 days and proper treatment started.
 The story does not end here.
 Members of Petals have been constantly beside her providing all kinds of support with daily visits, instilling faith with love and compassion.
 She got her family back – the Petals family.
 Three months have passed by, with the elderly mother facing 3 operations with plastic surgery.
 Now she is completely healed.
 A place for her stay has been arranged in an old-age home as we do not intend to leave her back on the footpath in the sunset years of her life.
 Her health, food, and accommodation will be taken care of here along with other senior citizens.
 We wish her a comfortable stay here with a life full of health and happiness in her newfound home- “Bhalobasha Neer” (Bhalobasa Old Age Home)

 We continue on our journey with our humane efforts as there are many more elderly mothers waiting to be cared for.
 Your constant support to continue our movement is gratefully acknowledged.